noahsong-sdg/hubbard/README.md

 08/2025:

-I decided to return to this project to see if I could study the Su-Schrieffer-Heeger (SSH) model with the software I had.
-See some of my results in `figures_ssh/`!
+I decided to return to this project to see if I could study the Su-Schrieffer-Heeger (SSH) model with the software I already had.
+See some relevant plots in `figures_ssh/`

-I have a growing interest in topological insulators, so also played around with Floquet drives with a pure SSH model.
+also vibecoded a floquet drive addition to the hamiltonian. not sure how accurate my results are so should return to this